-After moving to Florida with my children, I worked for Landmark Union Trust Bank in St. Petersburg, Florida.
+After moving to Florida with my children in October, 1975, I worked for Landmark Union Trust Bank in St. Petersburg, Florida.
 I went to night college for nine years and graduated with honors and a degree in Banking and Finance at age 51.
 At that time I was Assistant Operations Manager helping to run 27 bank branches in Pinellas County.

 After my job was phased out in 1989 due to the bank’s merger with C&S of Atlanta, I worked for 10 years as Assistant to the President of United Bank of Pinellas.

 When I started working at United Bank, in 1990 I was introduced to computers.
 (I’m totally self-taught.)
 After 29 years my expertise now includes, DOS, Windows (all versions), Microsoft Word, Excel, and PowerPoint, Nuance OmniPage Pro, Corel WordPerfect and Quattro Pro, Adobe Acrobat, Adobe InDesign, Roxio Creator, and many other professional software programs including HTML and XML programming.
 In 2000, before they had templates and website builder aps, I designed my own web site and web sites for two customers using HTML code.